Overview of North Dakota Taxes

 In North Dakota, taxes on real estate help pay for local services including schools, parks and roads.
 They are a primary source of revenue for both city and county governments.
-Property tax rates in North Dakota vary depending on where you live, but the average effective rate across the state is 1.34%.
-That is 17th highest rate in the U.S. and the highest rate of any state in the upper Midwest.
+Property tax rates in North Dakota vary depending on where you live, but the average effective rate across the state is 1.05%.
+That is 24th highest rate in the U.S. and is the third lowest rate of states in the Midwest.

-Below, we will take a closer look at rates in North Dakota’s counties, and review some the property tax rules every North Dakota homeowner should know.
+Below, we will take a closer look at rates in North Dakota’s counties, and review some property tax rules every North Dakota homeowner should know.
 If you’re thinking about becoming a homeowner in the Peace Garden State, take a look at our North Dakota mortgage guide.
-It explains the important information you’ll want to be familiar with before starting the process of getting a mortgage.
-Also check it out if you are looking to refinance a property in North Dakota.
+It explains the important information you’ll need before you start the process of getting a mortgage.
+The guide will also help if you are looking to refinance a property in North Dakota.

 What to Know About North Dakota Property Taxes

 Property taxes in North Dakota are due on Jan.
 1 of each year but are not considered late until March 1.
 Taxes paid by Feb.
 15 receive a 5% discount on the total amount.